 MLPMD completed a Comprehensive Lake Management Plan in March 2013 (LPL-1202-08, LPL-11203-08).
 The MLPMD implemented the management goals and actions within that plan, including aquatic invasive species (AIS) management and monitoring through several additional WDNR grant-funded projects (AEPP-270-11, AEPP-390-13, ACEI-147-14).
+While these grants were obtained with the intent to initiate a multi-year herbicide control strategy targeting invasive curly-leaf pondweed, the population was found to have declined naturally to levels that did not warrant treatment.
+The MLPMD worked with the WDNR to modify their mechanical harvesting strategy to include areas of curly-leaf pondweed.

-Using remaining funds from one of the AIS management grants (ACEI-147-14), FOLM is completing an Updated Comprehensive Lake Management Plan, of which this document is the final deliverable.
+In an effort to reassess the ecological condition of Mid Lake and update management goals and actions as necessary, the MLPMD utilized remaining funds from one of the AIS management grants (ACEI-147-14) to complete an Updated Comprehensive Lake Management Plan, of which this document is the final deliverable.
+The primary focus of this update was to reassess the lake's aquatic plant community, both native and non-native, water quality, shoreland condition, stakeholder perceptions, and to update management and monitoring goals.
 The Summary and Conclusions Section (4.0) provide a succinct overview of the health of Mid Lake (Click Here).